breck7/scrollsdk/faq.md

 #### How can I help?

 Thank you for asking!
 We need a lot of volunteers.
 Particularly important needs now are someone with project management skills to help organize and lead the team, someone to do community organizing/evangelism, dev leads to make libraries in various languages, testers to do cross platform testing, and more!
 Get in touch if you want to help.

+## For Advanced Tree Language Creators

+#### What are the benefits to writing a "Grammar" file to create my Tree Language?

+By creating 1 file in Grammar, you get a new programming language with autocomplete, syntax highlighting, type-checking, help, integration tests, compiling, and more.
+The goal of Grammar is to help you create a new, robust, well tested language as easily as possible.

+#### All of the demo languages currently use prefix notation.
+Can I use infix notation, postfix notation, or pattern matching?

+Yes!
+Although the Grammar Language currently supports mainly prefix, we are working on a few iterations to allow more styles of nodeType parsing, as well as more polymorphism.
+New versions in the next few months should have robust implementations of those patterns.

+#### Can I do inline Trees?

+Yes!
+While not supported at the base Tree Notation level, your individual nodes can certainly have inline trees.
+Often your Tree Languages will have nodes that contain content written in traditional languages like Javascript, Lisp, or Python.
+Or you could even have inline trees written in Tree Notation, except using something like the pipe character "|" as YI instead of "\n".

 ## Lisp Related Questions